TOMMY JOHNSON JR.

 Johnson’s career was stuck in neutral for a few years before Gibbs, the NFL hall-of-fame and Super Bowl winning coach, hired him to drive a Funny Car in 1999 when he claimed two victories in four final round appearances and finished 10th in the Funny Car standings in just 13 events.

 Johnson was hired by Prudhomme to drive a second Skoal Racing Funny Car in 2001 where he remained through the 2007 season.
-He finished sixth in the 2005 standings with crew chief Mike Green, DSR’s two-time world champion with Top Fuel driver Tony Schumacher.
+He finished sixth in the 2005 standings with crew chief Mike Green.
 He joined Bernstein’s Monster Funny Car team in 2008.